 Competency 3: Demonstrate the ability to access valid health information and products and services to enhance health.
-(C, S, CH) ^{NHES 3} Distinguish differences among various health Invite health service professionals to speak to the class.
-Guest Speaker Rubric - Appendix A care professionals.
+(C, S, CH) ^{NHES 3} Distinguish differences Invite health service professionals to speak to the class.
+Guest Speaker Rubric - among various health Appendix A care professionals.
 Students will research various health professions and give an oral report to the class.
-Presentation Rubric - Appendix A Explain an individual's responsibility in choosing health products and services.
-Divide the students into groups.
-Have students use technology to explore various health products and services.
-Use the information to prepare and present a PowerPoint about the chosen product or service.
+Presentation Rubric - Appendix A Explain an individual's Divide the students into groups.
+Have students use Presentation Rubric - responsibility in technology to explore various health products and Appendix A choosing health services. products and services.
+Group Participation Rubric Use the information to prepare and present a PowerPoint about the chosen product or service.
 Present the PowerPoint to the class.
-Presentation Rubric - Appendix A Group Participation Rubric Questions to be answered: What is the product?
-What does the product do?
-Do I really need the product?
+Questions to be answered: • What is the product?
+What does the product do? • Do I really need the product?
 Is the product safe?
 Could it harm my health or someone else's?

-Mississippi Contemporary Health (K-8) Curriculum Resource Page 101 of 181
+Mississippi Contemporary Health (K-8) Curriculum Resource Page 102 of 182